vespakoen/epi/README.md

-# EPI - The API builder for Eloquent
+# Epi - The API builder for Eloquent

 ## BIG FAT WARNING